mvolkmann/blog/src/swift.md

 Structs and classes can define `init` methods that initialize ALL of their properties that do not have default values.
-There can be more than one `init` method as long as each takes a different set of arguments and initializes all of the properties.
+There can be more than one `init` method as long as each has a different set of argument labels and initializes all of the properties.

+Just like with functions and other kinds of methods, using `_` for an argument label allows its value to be passed without a label.

 "Convenience initializers" are `init` methods that invoke another `init` method.
 These must be labeled with the `convenience` keyword.